 On the contrary, the riot that Olivier Keegel set up prompted some to call for a complete end to free tickets.
 Not only for journalists, but also for sponsors and donors in the world of culture.
 While this has been a practice in the sector since time immemorial and indeed happens at subsidised institutions, it would create a bubble of the privileged.
 At taxpayers' expense.

 However, the question is whether that kite holds true in the case of journalists: as long as they are employed by a rich publishing group like De Persgroep (two-thirds of newspapers in the Netherlands), which recently posted a 20% profit, it is not a problem.
 The problem, however, is that the coverage of arts and culture in precisely those large and powerful media is under pressure.
-Indeed, arts coverage takes a lot of time (reading books, visiting performances) which makes a permanent arts employee - paid in hours - too expensive.
+Indeed, arts coverage takes a lot of time (reading books, visiting performances), making a permanent arts employee - paid in hours - too expensive.
 That is why art reporting - even at profitable publishers - is done by freelancers.
 These do their work for a fee of 13 cents per word.
 If those themselves also have to go and buy their tickets to the opera, they are putting in money.

 Power

-So free tickets and accreditations for journalists and bloggers are a way to get coverage at all.
+So free tickets and accreditations for journalists and bloggers are a way of getting coverage at all.
 That this also allows you to direct coverage of your event is an awkward side effect.
 In the subsidised part of the industry, refusing free tickets is limited to a single incident.
 The power is undesirably great, though, especially as it increasingly involves small independents with minimal turnover.
 Suppose the Opera makes what you think is a genuinely bad choice in artistic policy: how often and how sharply can you write that down?
 And who decides what is objective?

 The question is whether that power becomes too great, especially when it comes to subsidised institutions that are responsible for spending money that belongs to all of us.
 In fact, allowing and facilitating review should be an obligation for those institutions.